-7 Best Brooks Saddles for Long Touring (Reviewed Jan, 2021)
+7 Best Brooks Saddles for Long Touring (Reviewed 2023)

 It will be the SMARTEST choice if you select a Brooks Saddle for your next short or long touring.
-Here, we have shortlisted the best 7 Brooks touring saddles based on your cycling styles (performance or relaxed).
+Here, we have shortlisted the best Brooks touring saddles based on your cycling styles (performance or relaxed).

-Bike touring means day after day, hours after hours, an activity that sometimes carries on for up to eight hours a day.
-However, if you are to enjoy this activity, you should ensure that you choose and buy the right saddle.
-The saddles that come with bikes are cheap and are not appropriate for short or long bicycle touring.
 Although gel saddles can be comfortable for about an hour, they are not suitable for rides that last eight hours a day and are also known to be a source of chafing issues.
 Similarly, putting a gel seat or cover on a saddle would also not be a good idea since it may not be comfortable for long rides despite being enduring.

 Before buying one, know the properties of the touring saddles: